Every Monday and Friday

 Although there was an element of yoga practice during my time studying Drama at The Central School of Speech and Drama, I only really discovered yoga’s benefits whilst trying to re-build strength due to a chronic illness.

-As I began to practise yoga regularly, I noticed that it was not just the physical side that was healing; my mind was becoming strong and I began to see that conditions such as stress and anxiety were no longer a part of my life.
+As I began to practice yoga regularly, I noticed that it was not just the physical side that was healing; my mind was becoming strong and I began to see that conditions such as stress and anxiety were no longer a part of my life.

 I started to notice that my entire lifestyle was changing as I learned how asanas only made up an eighth of the yoga philosophy.
-I realised that I loved practising yoga and wanted to share this love with as wide an audience as possible.
+I realised that I loved practicing yoga and wanted to share this love with as wide an audience as possible.

 Originally, I chose to train as a yoga teacher in order to extend and develop my own practice; as a way of deepening my understanding of the philosophy, to discover a greater knowledge.

-One of the things that I have enjoyed during this process is realising that yoga is a journey and there is always something new to discover; every practise brings something new to my life.
+One of the things that I have enjoyed during this process is realising that yoga is a journey and there is always something new to discover; every practice brings something new to my life.
 As a teacher, I encourage every student to find their individual challenge limit: to listen carefully for what the body and mind needs most in the moment, to work primarily with the breath and to keep present.